All 9 Uses of

 - All this was decided unconsciously.†

 p.
-210.7unconsciously = in a state similar to sleep where one is unaware of anythingstandard prefix: The prefix "un-" in unconsciously means not and reverses the meaning of consciously.
+210.7 *unconsciously = not in a self-aware mannerstandard prefix: The prefix "un-" in unconsciously means not and reverses the meaning of consciously.
 This is the same pattern you see in words like unhappy, unknown, and unlucky.
+Also note that while many people use this as a synonym for subconsciously, experts in the mind may distinguish a difference.

 - Except for the jewelry, he was a conservative dresser and carried himself with the unconscious pomp of a man of secure means.†